top of page

 Intensity/Zoning Score: 4/5

 The design of El Paseo de Saratoga has changed multiple times since our members first scored the project in October 2020.
 When we reviewed and revisited it in 2021, our members were excited to see that revised plans included an additional 440 units for a total of 994 new homes.
-Since then, the developer has once again revised the project and has now reduced the total unit count to 867 by lowering the heights of building four and removing all residential units from building three.
+Since then, the developer has once again revised the project and has now reduced the total unit count to 772 by lowering the heights of building four and removing all residential units from building three.
 Originally approved as an 11-story, 206-unit, mixed-use building, building three’s amended plans reduce its height from 11 stories to one story.
-To compensate for this loss, buildings one and two each gained an additional floor, increasing their unit counts from 267 to 376 and 273 to 371 respectively.
-As continual staunch supporters of high-density infill projects, our members are disappointed to see the loss of 127 homes.
-If building three must be reduced, we want to see all of its 206 units be reallocated to buildings one, two, and four, as has already partially been done.
-While we understand the constraints facing the developer on building three, replacing a shopping center containing only single-story commercial buildings to one with more single-story buildings is not the right density of infill development we need right now or in the future.
+To compensate for this loss, buildings one and two each gained an additional floor, increasing their unit counts from 267 to 376 and 273 to 374 respectively.
+As staunch supporters of high-density infill projects, our members are disappointed to see the loss of 222 homes.
+If building three must be reduced, we want to see all of its 206 units be reallocated to buildings one and two, as has already partially happened.

 October 2020 Score = 4